google-research/nisaba/nisaba/scripts/natural_translit/brahmic/README.md

 For non standardized cases, for example when choosing between the 'ii', 'ee' or 'i' transliteration of the long vowel `ī`, NAT follows the most frequent romanization observed in a given context.

-The intended romanization of loanwords, for example the Hindi strings `hi.ara` or `hiyara` for the English words 'here' and 'hear', cannot be predicted by the current rule based grammars.
-They are romanized using the same rules as the native strings, resulting in 'hiar' and 'hiyar', respectively.
+The intended romanization of loanwords, for example the Hindi strings `hi.ara` (or `hiyara`) for the English words 'here' and 'hear', cannot be predicted by the current rule based grammars.
+They are romanized using the same rules as the native strings, resulting in 'hiar' or 'hiyar', respectively.
 When there are more recognizable patterns, NAT generates the intended romanization where possible.
 For example, `ēpʰabī.ā.ī` is romanized as 'FBI' rather than 'ephbiai' since this pattern is highly unlikely in native words and it can be easily recognized by the acronym rules.

 NAT takes regional conventions into account.
 For example, in Malayalam and Tamil, the dental `t` is romanized as 'th', as opposed to only 't' like other PSA languages such as Bengali or Hindi where 'th' almost exclusively represents the aspirated letters `tʰ` or `ṭʰ`.